giovannicoppola/paperpAlfred/README.md

 <a name="output"></a>
 # Output
 - Alfred returns the top 99 results, numbered.
-The max number of results returned can be set in Preferences (see __Setting up paperpAlfred__)
+The max number of results returned can be set in Preferences (see [Setting up](#setting-up))
 - results are sorted by year (most recent first).
 Adding `--a` to the query will invert this order.
 - The main text will return the title.
 - the subtext will return the following: